 Causes of Cancer-Related Fatigue

-- Medications to treat nausea and manage pain
+- Medications to treat nausea (feeling like you’re going to throw up) and manage pain

-- The build-up of toxic substances that are left in the body after cells are killed by cancer
+- The build-up of toxic substances that are left in your body after cells are killed by cancer

 - Injury to normal cells

 - A fever above 100.4 °F (38 °C)